DavinciDreams/Thales/README.md

 ## STATES AND STATE MACHINES

-# Personality Matrix
-Alignment
-X how much do i feel about you as a person
-Enemy Friend

-Authority
-Y is our power dynamic
-Student Teacher

-Affinity
-Z is how attracted am I to this person?
-Repulsed Attracted

-Personality Archetypes
-Acquaintance
-0 0
-0 0
-0 0

-Enemy
-1 0
-0 0
-0 0

-Friend
-0 1
-0 0
-0 0

-Teacher
-0 0
-1 0
-0 0

-Student
-0 0
-0 1
-0 0

-Creep
-0 0
-0 0
-1 0

-Crush
-0 0
-0 0
-0 1

-Rival
-1 1
-0 0
-0 0

-Colleague
-0 0
-1 1
-0 0

-Suitor
-0 0
-0 0
-1 1

 ## TODO
+- Interface for adding and editing agents from UI
+- Add new agents through discord / command
+- Switch agent through discord / command

-- handle long user input, shorten if it's too long
+- handle non-sequitors
-- Add up the length of all of the txt files to make sure they aren't super long in debug mode, throw warning if too long or force smaller context / remove memory

 - Relationship matrix (including gradients)
-- Language rating system for incoming and outgoing
 - Block repeated inappropriate use + build up enemy

 - Identify if question is expert knowledge or not
-- - If expert knowledge, respond with "good question", "let me think about that..." and do knowledge search
+- - Neural search for deep knowledge -- if expert knowledge, respond with "good question", "let me think about that..." and do knowledge search

+- handle long user input, shorten if it's too long
+- Add up the length of all of the txt files to make sure they aren't super long in debug mode, throw warning if too long or force smaller context / remove memory

 - Set creativity, presence and frequency for each prompt type

+- Storage adapter to pull all data from either